rockissue

 Nick Cave and the Bad Seeds

-14 albums - including two albums by Grinderman but not one album by the Birthday Party; 4 tracks
+14 albums - including two albums by Grinderman; not including one album by the Birthday Party; 4 tracks

 Ray Charles